-TAKE NOTICE that the annual meeting of the shareholders of Copper Fox Metals Inc. (the "Corporation") will be held at Central Park Plaza, 2nd floor, 340 - 12 Avenue SW, Calgary, AB, and virtually via live webcast at https://meet.zoho.com/ofr4qQ0pnR on Wednesday, September 27, 2023 at 10:00am (MDT) for the purposes of:
+TAKE NOTICE that the annual meeting of the shareholders of Copper Fox Metals Inc. (the "Corporation") will be held at Central Park Plaza, 2nd floor, 340 - 12 Avenue SW, Calgary, AB, and virtually via live webcast at https://us06web.zoom.us/j/89288457916?pwd=wcaybUP9LfWgGMBeV4mcg1kurC8D9q.1 on Wednesday, May 28, 2025 at 11:00am (MDT) for the purposes of:

-- receiving the audited financial statements of the Corporation for the year ended October 31, 2022, and the report of its auditors thereon; - (b) electing the directors for the ensuing year; - (c) re-appointing Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation for the ensuing year; and - (d) transacting such further and other business as may properly come before the said meeting or any adjournment or postponement thereof.
+- (a) receiving the audited financial statements of the Corporation for the year ended October 31, 2024, and the report of its auditors thereon; - (b) electing the directors for the ensuing year; - (c) re-appointing Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation for the ensuing year and authorizing the Board of Directors of the Corporation to fix the auditor's remuneration; and - (d) transacting such further and other business as may properly come before the said meeting or any adjournment or postponement thereof.